AJ-ANUJ/Fibonacci-Numbers-Generator/README.md

 5. If they don't exist, the remaining fibonacci numbers are generated and saved in the database for future use and then the result is sent back.

-6. In the front-end after getting the api response back, the data(fibonacci numbers) are transformed into needed form and displayed on a second page.
+6. In the front-end after getting the api response back, the data(fibonacci numbers) is transformed into needed form and displayed on a second page.

 7. If there is any error during an api call, the error is caught and logged, which can be seen in the developer tools of the browser.

 ## Requirments

-1. Please install Django in your machine: **pip install django**
+1. Please install Django in your machine, if not installed: **pip install django**

-2. Please install Django CORS Headers package with the cmd: **pip install django-cors-headers**
+2. Please install Django CORS Headers package, if not installed: **pip install django-cors-headers**

-3. Install node: **brew install node**
+3. Please install node, if not installed: **brew install node**

-4. Install React-router-dom: **npm install react-router-dom**

 ## Steps to run the project